erickbytes/finsou.py/README.md

 the estimated growth rate for future earnings is negative, indicating that the earnings of the company are expected to decrease in the future.
 If the PEG ratio is negative because of a negative P/E ratio, it is generally considered to be a bad sign.
-Negative earnings are an extremely risky place f or a business to be in, and the possible gains that could be made by gambling on a comeback story usually aren’t enough to justify the enormous risk you take by investing in this kind of situation.
+Negative earnings are an extremely risky place for a business to be in, and the possible gains that could be made by gambling on a comeback story usually aren’t enough to justify the enormous risk you take by investing in this kind of situation.However, if a company’s growth is negative, it could be something you want to avoid, but it is not necessarily a bad sign.
-However, if a company’s growth is negative, it could be something you want to avoid, but it is not necessarily a bad sign.
 The implications for a negative PEG ratio depend on the reason behind the negative PEG ratio."

 \- Bing